 Security is crucial in the cloud, and Azure provides a wide array of security tools and capabilities.
-These help you to create secure solutions, on the secure Azure platform.
-Read Confidence in the trusted cloud to learn more about Azure security.
+These help you to create secure solutions on the secure Azure platform.
+See Trust your cloud to learn more about Azure security.

 There are a few aspects for Contoso to consider:

-- Azure Security Center: Azure Security Center provides unified security management and advanced threat protection across hybrid cloud workloads.
-With Security Center, you can apply security policies across your workloads, limit your exposure to threats, and detect and respond to attacks.
-Learn more.
+- Azure Security Center provides unified security management and Azure Advanced Threat Protection across hybrid cloud workloads.
+Use it to apply security policies across your workloads, limit your exposure to threats, and detect and respond to attacks.

-- Network security groups (NSGs): An NSG is a filter (firewall) that contains a list of security rules that, when applied, allow or deny network traffic to resources connected to Azure VNets.
-Learn more.
+- A network security group (NSG) filters network traffic based on a list of security rules that allow or deny network traffic to resources connected to Azure virtual networks.

-- Data encryption: Azure Disk Encryption is a capability that helps you encrypt your Windows and Linux IaaS virtual machine disks.
-Learn more.
+- Azure Disk Encryption is a capability that helps you encrypt your Windows and Linux IaaS VM disks.

 Work with the Azure Security Center